openlawteam/snapshot-hub/README.md

 # The API Server port
 PORT=8080

-# To indicate if it is being executed in a Development environment
+# To indicate in which environment it is being executed: local, dev, or prod
-DEV=true
+ENV=local

 # The PK of the account that will be used to sign the messages, for example:
 RELAYER_PK=0x49b803c4495fbedafbfbb9399fcc212286b4bc21caafe06e609762d913ed0ef7